Medical ultrasound: Gastroenterology/Colorectal surgery

 Both abdominal and endoanal ultrasound are frequently used in gastroenterology and colorectal surgery.
 In abdominal sonography, the major organs of the abdomen such as the pancreas, aorta, inferior vena cava, liver, gall bladder, bile ducts, kidneys, and spleen may be imaged.
 However, sound waves may be blocked by gas in the bowel and attenuated to differing degrees by fat, sometimes limiting diagnostic capabilities.
 The appendix can sometimes be seen when inflamed (e.g.: appendicitis) and ultrasound is the initial imaging choice, avoiding radiation if possible, although it frequently needs to be followed by other imaging methods such as CT.
 Endoanal ultrasound is used particularly in the investigation of anorectal symptoms such as fecal incontinence or obstructed defecation.
 It images the immediate perianal anatomy and is able to detect occult defects such as tearing of the anal sphincter.

+Hepatology

 Ultrasonography of liver tumors allows for both detection and characterization.

+Ultrasound imaging studies are often obtained during the evaluation process of Fatty liver disease.
+Ultrasonography reveals a "bright" liver with increased echogenicity.
+Pocket-sized ultrasound devices might be used as point-of-care screening tools to diagnose liver steatosis.

 Gynecology and obstetrics

-Gynecologic ultrasonography examines female pelvic organs (specifically the uterus, ovaries, and Fallopian tubes) as well as the bladder, adnexa, and Pouch of Douglas.
-It uses transducers designed for approaches through the lower abdominal wall, curvilinear and sector, and specialty transducers such as Transvaginal ultrasound.
+Gynecologic ultrasonography examines female pelvic organs (specifically the uterus, ovaries, and fallopian tubes) as well as the bladder, adnexa, and pouch of Douglas.
+It uses transducers designed for approaches through the lower abdominal wall, curvilinear and sector, and specialty transducers such as transvaginal ultrasound.

 Obstetrical sonography was originally developed in the late 1950s and 1960s by Sir Ian Donald and is commonly used during pregnancy to check the development and presentation of the fetus.
 It can be used to identify many conditions that could be potentially harmful to the mother and/or baby possibly remaining undiagnosed or with delayed diagnosis in the absence of sonography.
 It is currently believed that the risk of delayed diagnosis is greater than the small risk, if any, associated with undergoing an ultrasound scan.
 However, its use for non-medical purposes such as fetal "keepsake" videos and photos is discouraged.

 Obstetric ultrasound is primarily used to: